mike0618/Jetson/NV_Jetson.md

 - Select NVMe, set username and password "phrec" and flash it.
 *This will take about an hour*

-### Install NVidia Libraries

-- Boot Jetson normally and after initial setup connect to the laptop
-- In SDK Manager check everything but not Linux Image

 ### Necessary

 ```bash